-- PART ONE: Caffeinated Waters 101 – Safety and Science
+- Caffeinated Waters 101 – Safety and Science

 Caffeine, Urine Output, and Hydration – A Summary of the Science

-Does caffeine make you pee more?
+Are you really peeing more?
 How does caffeine affect urine output?

-- If you absorb less sodium, your urine feels more concentrated which means you feel more compelled to go to the bathroom
+In conclusion, if you absorb less sodium, your urine feels more salty and concentrated.
+Therefore, you feel more compelled to go to the bathroom.

 Is it safe to drink caffeine on a hot day?
-Does caffeine make you dehydrated?
+Doesn’t caffeine make you dehydrated?

-- Whether you’re sweating because you’re working out or because it’s a hot day, caffeine loses its diuretic effect
+In fact, caffeine’s diuretic effect disappears when you’re working out because exercise stimulates catecholamines.
+Catecholamines counteract caffeine’s diuretic effect.
+For this reason, whether you’re sweating because you’re working out or because it’s a hot day, caffeine loses its diuretic effect.

 Why are women more sensitive to caffeine?